 Dental crowns require the same care as natural teeth – brushing, flossing, and regular dental cleanings will help you get the most out of your dentistry.
-It is also wise to avoid biting into anything particularly hard, like ice or hard candy.

 As with dental crowns, dental bridges come in aesthetic porcelain options to match surrounding teeth.